 and shared desks, slates and inkwells, this classroom has been recreated to

 show how it would have looked during the war years.

 quite different from our Second World War classroom.
 The floor is now flat, the

 walls are a bright colour and the children sit at individual desks.
 This will take some visitors back to their

 The cookery room has been

 restored to look as it did when the school first opened in 1906.
 Charles Rennie

 Mackintosh designed the room and the fitted furniture including the dresser you

 can see today.
-Girls between 12 and 14 studied cookery in this room as part of
+Girls between the ages of 12 and 14 learned cookery in this room as part of

 their housekeeping instruction lessons.